adamjamesreid/gurdon-bioinformatics/docs/bioinf_cluster.md

 #### Bioinformatics share

-Team workspaces are not visible from other teams and so to allow people to sharing of data between the Bioinformatics group and other groups. we have set up a shared space with unrestricted access.
+Team workspaces are not visible by members of other teams and so to allow people to share data between the Bioinformatics group and other groups, we have set up a shared space with unrestricted access.
 This means that anything can be deleted by anyone so please be careful.

 This can be accessed on the cluster here: `/mnt/bioinfo_sharing/sharing/`